Emeritus Professor Frank Griffin (Director)

 Food processing platforms

 Researches two main themes: food quality, and microbially-induced flavour generation.
-Dr Silcock is interested in using consumers to define the quality of food and also the relationship between quality, sensory characteristics, manufacturing process and food composition and structure.
+Associate Professor Silcock is interested in using consumers to define the quality of food and also the relationship between quality, sensory characteristics, manufacturing process and food composition and structure.

 The microbially induced flavour generation theme examines the role of bacteria, yeast and mould on volatile generation in fermented foods (beer, wine, coffee etc) and during food spoilage.
 Both themes involve the use of volatile characterisation and sensory methodologies to understand changes in the flavour perception of the foods.